108 Leonard: Banking room and hallway

 The former New York Life banking room, known as the general office, is on the east side of the building, occupying the first and second stories (floors 2 and 3) next to the lobby.
-The double-height space measures three bays from north-south and six bays from east to west.
+The double-height space measures three bays from north to south and six bays from east to west.
 The general office contains double-height windows facing north and south, as well as freestanding Corinthian-style columns that are arranged into two groups.
 Tellers' cages, with screens at their tops, were arranged around the room.
 The ceiling is painted and contains gilded octagonal coffers, which in turn are separated by a grid of molded bands.
 The south wall contains a marble safe, which was originally freestanding.
 The west and east walls each contain three arches.
 The central arches on either side lead to the hallways on floor 3, and the two outer archways on the eastern wall contains bulls-eye windows.
 The balcony at floor 3 was part of Hatch's original plan but was removed from McKim, Mead & White's final design; it was added in a later renovation.
 In the 2010s, the banking room was converted into a banquet hall.
 An elevator connects both levels of the banking hall.

 East of the banking room, a narrow flight of stairs leads up from floor 2.
 The staircase contains a decorative metal railing and leads to floor 3 and the general office's balcony.
 The hallway on floor 3 contains plaster walls; rectangular doorways with console brackets; a plaster ceiling with panels; and a classically inspired cornice.
 The ceiling of the hallway includes a plaster relief with New York Life's monogram, as well as caduceus motifs.
 There are similar hallways on the upper floors, which contain floors and wainscoting made of marble, as well as metal decorations.